SophLewDev/SophLewDev/README.md

 *Customer Care Advisor*

 - Responsible for resolving customer enquiries across Wales many different platforms, resulting in good customer service.
-- Processed customer licences and application forms to ensure customer adherence to rules, and improving the overall workflow by providing their certification by the given deadline.
+- Processed customer licenses and application forms to ensure customer adherence to rules, and improving the overall workflow by providing their certification by the given deadline.
 - Delegated customer enquiry emails to the team, ensuring all customer queries were dealt with and resolved appropriately.
 - Managed customer refund requests to ensure they were actioned accordingly and provided within the given timeframe.
 This ensured that the organisation was complying with Audit Wales.
 - Produced and improved an internal database that included information on all teams across the organisation and their remit, to ensure that customer enquiries were correctly handled.
-This improvement the work relationship between the customer team and all teams across the organisation.
+This improved the work relationship between the customer team and all teams across the organisation.

 ### Eisteddfod yr Urdd (2017-2022)
 *Dance Adjudicator*